Child Custody and Unmarried Parents

 There are different court rules and procedures that unmarried couples must take that are different from those of married and divorcing couples.
 For unmarried couples, the cases are handled on a summary basis with the assistance of a law clerk or a Probation Officer.
 They may assist the parties in determining an appropriate custodial designation and a parenting-time schedule.
 Many couples choose to create their own custodial and parenting-time plan based on their individual circumstances.
 If a mutual agreement cannot be reached, the parties will provide sworn testimony to a judge and the judge may make the ultimate determination.

-Child Custody Laws in New Jersey
+Child Custody Laws in NJ for Unwed Parents

 When determining custody and parenting-time, the NJ court system puts the child’s best interests first.
 Factors like any history of domestic abuse or violence, drug or alcohol abuse, financial situations, and how well the parents can cooperate and communicate are all considered.
 The parents must be fit, and be able to provide a stable and safe home.